foralex01/databases-pr/README.md

 TODO:

+1. Planner Page (Henry)
-1. Separate planner and schedule in planner page
+  a.
+Separate planner and schedule in planner page
-2. sort years in planner dropdown
+  b. sort years in planner dropdown
-3. add button to remove from planner/schedule on planner page
+  c. add button to remove from planner/schedule on planner page
-4. adjust how searching works (potentially)
-5. Test concurrency?
+2. Triggers/Logging (Matt?)
+  a. fix triggers to not break adding/removing to planner/schedule and test that they add logs to log table
+3. Requirements Page (Alex?)
+  a.
+Add a table for second major requirements
+  b. add more data (choose one major to have at least one or two courses fulfill each requirement so we can demo!)
+4. (Optional) Styling (Rebecca?)
+  a.
+Add coloring/UVA styling to make website look better
-6. (Optional) GCP Hosting (for extra credit and to fix DB-level security)
+7. (Optional) GCP Hosting (for extra credit and to fix DB-level security)
-7. Peer-evals!!

-Completed:
-1. Login/Logout Register
+Requirements:
+(done )1.
+Use >= 10 (normalized) tables
+(done) 2.
+Fulfills our proposed project (retrieves classes, adds to planner, updates planner/major info, remove from planner, filter courses)
+(partially complete) 3.
+Dynamic behaviors: searching/filtering, dropdown filters on planner for semester/year, (requirements updating after fulfilling courses added ??)
+(done) 4.
+Functionalities
+  a.
+Retrieve (course info, name, major info, requirements)
+  b.
+Add (to planner, major info)
+  c.
+Update (major info)
+  d.
+Delete (planner info)
+  e.
+Search (courses)
+  f.
+Filter (courses + planner)
+(done) 6.
+Support multiple users (no conflicted operations!)
+(done) 7.
+Allow Returning users (Login/Logout, Register, data fetched for planner and requirements is per user)
+8. Security
-2. App level security (password hashing, redirection, HTML special character handling)
+  (done) a.
+App level security (password hashing, redirection, HTML special character handling) (incomplete!) b.
+DB level security: NEED TO FIX TRIGGERS
-3. Course search/filter
-4. Logout button
-5. Planner
-6. Update SQL (update majors)
-7. Delete (delete from Plans/Takes)
-8. DB-level security via trigger logging
-9. Adv SQL: checks on years added to Student_Takes_Course and triggers for <=5 courses a semester
-10. Bootstrap/layout of all pages
-11. Report done!